Hodge structures and abelian varieties

 -basis of the vector space.

-You may regard the complex vector space
+You may regard the complex vector space as fixed,

 and different abelian varieties as corresponding to different lattices in this space.